 When is the DoorDash IPO?

 DoorDash is one of the most anticipated IPOs this year.
 The company finally filed its IPO prospectus with the SEC on Nov.
 13. DoorDash will get listed on the NYSE under the ticker symbol "DASH."
-The company will do a roadshow in late November or early December where it will pitch the shares to investors.
-The stock should be ready to start trading in mid-December.
-DoorDash will offer three classes of shares:
+The company will do a roadshow in early December where it will pitch the shares to investors.
+The stock starts trading on Dec.
+9. DoorDash will offer three classes of shares: